StepManiaX: Initial Generation SMX Stages

 The first released StepManiaX Stages, launched in 2017, used load-cell hardware to determine pressure in each panel and featured an array of 16 LEDs per panel.
 The stages also shipped with metal panels on the corners where input was not active that featured holes for letting light shine through for enhanced visuals ("lovingly" referred to as the "cheese-grater" panels by the community).

 Second Generation SMX Stages

 The second generation of StepManiaX Stages, introduced in 2019, changed the load-cells out for Force-sensing resistors which were more durable and built for a more commercial environment.
-The material for the active input panels was also replaced with a studier, thicker acrylic hybrid that did not feature dedicated arrow graphics printed on them.
+The material for the active input panels was also replaced with a sturdier, thicker acrylic hybrid that did not feature dedicated arrow graphics printed on them.
 Instead, the internal LED array was upgraded to support 25 LEDs per panel, allowing the developers to create newer and more complex patterns and have artwork live through the lights, rather than unique printed panels.
 This generation also replaced the corner metal panels with thicker acrylic panels that matched the styling of the rest of the installed panels and more vividly allowed light to pass through.